Isle Software Build

 Building Isle Software

-Before building, Arch Linux and Fedora users need to edit BIN_PREFIX in the relevant Makefile.
+Before building, ensure BIN_PREFIX is correct in the relevant Makefile.
 For example, for chapter 5 software this is isle/software/book/ch05/Makefile.

 To build all the software for a specific chapter, change to that directory and run make.
 For example: